Skip to main content

 • Occasionally you can get pain over the tip of your shoulder.

-See the separate leaflet called Ectopic Pregnancy.
+See the separate leaflet called Ectopic pregnancy.

-Right lower quadrant pain in later pregnancy
+What causes right lower quadrant pain in later pregnancy?

 Pelvic girdle pain affects the joint connecting the two bones at the front of your pelvis, called the symphysis pubis.
 This joint becomes loosened during pregnancy, often as early as 14 weeks into pregnancy.
 The pain can be severe and is usually felt over the symphysis pubis, but can spread to the RLQ.

-Find out more in the separate leaflet called Common Problems in Pregnancy.
+Find out more in the separate leaflet called Common problems in pregnancy.

 In later pregnancy, RLQ pain can be caused by a placental abruption or by going into labour.
 Placental abruption happens when there is bleeding between the afterbirth (placenta) and the lining of the womb.
 Labour is too soon (premature labour) if it happens before 37 weeks.

-See the separate leaflets called Premature Labour and Pelvic Pain in Women for more information.
+See the separate leaflets called Premature labour and Pelvic pain in women for more information.

 Are you protected against flu?